netdata/netdata/packaging/installer/README.md

 Netdata is **committed** to support installation of our solution to **all operating systems**.
 This is a constant battle for Netdata, as we strive to automate and make things easier for our users.

-For the operating system support matrix, please visit our [distributions](../../packaging/DISTRIBUTIONS.md) support page.
+For the operating system support matrix, visit our [distributions support page](../../packaging/DISTRIBUTIONS.md).

 ---